daidensacha/mp3-garden-journal/README.md

 ![](/documentation/images/event-bug.png)

 I found what I thought was the issue, applied a css style to override the materializecss, and it appeared to work.
 The issue returned about 30 minutes later, and it appeared that the materializecss style was overriding my fix.
-I added `background-color: none!important` to my css, and it seems to have fixed it, but I am still wary and observing.
+I added `background-color: #aa8d30!important;` to my css, and it seems to have fixed it, but I am still wary and observing.

 ![](/documentation/images/event-normal.png)